Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_21_STAR_Alignment/STAR_Alignment.md

 ## **Background and Introduction:**
 RNA sequencing (RNA-Seq) is prevalently used for analyzing gene expression and transcriptomic profiles.
 It involves several key computational steps to process raw sequencing data, with read alignment to a reference genome being a critical step.
 STAR, which stands for "Spliced Transcripts Alignment to a Reference", is a commonly used tool for this RNA-seq.
 STAR is known for its ability to handle large RNA-Seq datasets.

 STAR operates on Linux via the command line, aligning trimmed .fastq files to an indexed reference genome.
 The tool produces output files in .sam or .bam formats, which contain the aligned reads necessary for downstream analyses, such as gene quantification and splice junction identification.
+It automatically generate files containing statistics of alignment, such as the proportion of uniquely mapped reads.
+It also documents the events occured during alignment, such as soft-clipping, and reports it in the final output files.
+This allows users to effectively review the alignment progress and results.

 The RNA-Seq workflow begins with biological sample preparation and sequencing, followed by quality control steps like adapter trimming and sequence evaluation using tools such as FASTQC.
 STAR facilitates the alignment process, accurately mapping reads to the genome while accounting for splicing events.
 Once the reads are aligned, they are quantified to associate them with genes, enabling statistical analysis to identify differentially expressed genes.